alpoler/mohan2020/README.md

 Figure 1: Qualitative results of Image retrieval.
 </p>

-In figure 1, first column represent queried images whil
+In figure 1, first column of each row shows unique query image.
+On the other hand, other columns in certain row corresponds to retrieved images corresponding to query image in that row.
 # 4. Conclusion

 Discuss the paper in relation to the results in the paper and your results.